Meet the Gorgeous Green Jay, a Tropical Wonder

 Green jays have a wingspan up to 15 inches

 Jays are incredible mimics, and green jays are no exception.
 They repeat the calls of hawks and other predators to scare other birds away from food sources.
-A flock is noisy, in constant communication as they forage for food and warn of potential danger.
+A flock is noisy, and the green jays are in constant communication as they forage for food and warn others of potential danger nearby.

 Next, learn about the clever and striking Steller’s jay.